nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Food-related Commands

 ### Add a food: `add`
-Add a new food into your fridge.
+Add a new food into WIFE.
 (This is the command when you tried out your first command!)

 Format: `add n/NAME u/UNIT q/QUANTITY e/EXPIRY DATE [t/TAG]...`